ginzbeda/CoinSumChallenge/README.md

 # CoinSumChallenge
-Coding Challenge where a List of coins and a sum goal.
+Redone in python to better show my understanding Coding Challenge where a List of coins and a sum goal.
 The program will find the least amount of coins possible to meet the sum goal.